dsluo/SoundBert/README.md

 | `!list`                         | Print a list of all sounds                   |
 | `!stat <name>`                  | Get playback stats for a sound               |
 | `!help`                         | Print help message                           |

+## TODO

+* use postgres native user authentication instead of user+password
+* run bot using service